Look to the past to secure a future, Wilander tells young guns

-LONDON The young guns stalking the Big Four of tennis at Wimbledon should dip into the past to secure their future, former world number one Mats Wilander told Reuters on Friday.
+LONDON (Reuters) - The young guns stalking the Big Four of tennis at Wimbledon should dip into the past to secure their future, former world number one Mats Wilander told Reuters on Friday.

 While Roger Federer, Rafa Nadal, Andy Murray and Novak Djokovic have looked imperious so far at the grasscourt grand slam, the up-and-coming contenders need to study some of the greats of the game to gain a foothold.